Can I Collect Social Security on My Ex-Spouse?

 This is the rule that surprises most people.
 If you qualify for both your own retirement benefit and a divorced spouse benefit, Social Security generally requires you to apply for both at the same time.
 You do not receive two separate benefits.
 Instead, you receive the higher of the two amounts, a rule known as deemed filing.

 If your own benefit is higher, you simply receive that amount.
 If the divorced spouse benefit is higher, Social Security pays your own benefit first and then adds enough to bring the total up to the higher amount.
+Either way, you end up with one combined check, not two.

 FAQs